longjichen1/change-_POPquiz_submission/README.md

 #Change++ Project: POPQuiz

 This app is made with RESTful API.
-To start the app, make sure to run ```node index.js``` to start API.
+To start the app, make sure to run ```node index.js``` (or wherever index.js is accessible) to start API.

 Project is made using HTML, CSS, and Vanilla JS.
 JS handles the functionality of the webapp including buttons and updated songs/artists/images.